Cloud-Computing-Big-Data/UE20CS322-H1/README.md

 ./stop-all.sh
 ```

-## Step 8 - Final Assessment
+## Step 9 - Final Assessment
-Make a word document with all the screenshots and upload the PDF to this [link](https://forms.gle/QZQZQZQZQZQZQZQ).
+Make a word document with all the screenshots from HOME and in-person sessions.
 Your file should be named with the format ```PES1UG20CS999.pdf``` with your SRN.

+Submission link for RR Campus: https://forms.gle/
+Submission link for EC Campus: https://forms.gle/